Culture Change Case Study

 In the midst of a downturn in their industry (while competitors are laying off), LEI has added several positions.
 Their current strategy is hiring top players (some of whom became available during the recession) to strengthen field operational excellence – so when the industry grows, they are ahead of the competition on their ability to deliver above and beyond contractor’s expectations.

-LEI’s strategy to leverage their corporate culture is based on awareness that in challenging times, everyone needs to take ownership to help the company win.
+LEI’s strategy to leverage their corporate culture is based on an awareness that in challenging times, everyone needs to take ownership to help the company win.
 Building a strong culture is how you get out of the trap of “doing it all” as the owner.
-And creating an environment of shared leadership and decision making has directly translated to more business.
+And creating an environment of shared leadership and decision making has directly translated into more business.

 Here is their story: